 As a Mum, a Maths teacher and a private tutor, I have seen homework from every different angle.
+I know that Mathematics homework often produces tears and stress and I have found that, even as an experienced Maths teacher, my kids don’t want to take any advice from me!
+I have spoken to hundreds of children and parents about the arguments and upset caused by parents trying to help their children with Maths.
 Based on these experiences, here are my top ten tips to equip you to help a child of any age with their Maths homework.
 You don’t need to know the answers yourself, just how to support your child in their learning journey.

 - Make homework a part of your regular routine